Work at RCGP

 We keep our staff team motivated and inspired by valuing and rewarding the contribution they make, and by supporting everyone to develop their talent to their fullest potential.
 We offer a wide range of benefits for working with us and invest in our people's learning and development.
 We recognise and promote the value of a diverse, dynamic and inclusive workforce.

-I’m very pleased that you aspire to join the College and become part of our hardworking, talented, and vibrant workforce who make a difference to patients’ lives every day.
+We are pleased that you aspire to join the College and become part of our hardworking, talented, and vibrant workforce who make a difference to patients’ lives every day.

 Everyone is a patient, everyone needs a GP, and every one of us who works for the College, no matter what job we do, contributes to patient care and public health through the support we provide to our members.